luisgonzalocao/kfs-api/readme.md

 # ⚙️ Requirements
 - Python 3.8+
-- Docker and Docker Compose (for running the application in a containerized environment).
+- Docker (for running the application in a containerized environment).
 - Git (for version control).

 ---